-Increasingly, companies are moving away from call centers that are designed to handle a large number of phone calls, to contact centers, still highly capable in managing voice calls, plus interactions through other channels including email, chat or instant messaging, or a variety of new intelligent automation solutions.
+Increasingly, companies are moving away from call centers that are designed to handle a large number of phone calls, to contact centers, still highly capable of managing voice calls, plus interactions through other channels including email, chat, instant messaging, or a variety of new intelligent automation solutions.
 With employees as a company’s most important resource, making appropriate investments in the design of an employee contact center can pay big dividends that are significantly greater than just increased efficiency and cost reductions in associated HR, Payroll, or Travel processes.

 iPollingTM Results Review

 Peeriosity’s iPollingTM was recently used to understand both how companies utilize employee contact centers and the level of automation used.
 While 21% of responses indicate that one global contact center is used, the most popular response, at 38%, was to organize employee contact centers by multiple regions (for example, Americas, AsiaPac, etc.).
 At 14% of member companies’ centers are organized by one or more countries and not entire regions, and 10% of employee contact centers support separate business units.
 For 14% of responding companies, employee contact centers are not used.
 Here are the details: